 - Mathematical Modeling

-Dr. Welsh joined the Psychiatry faculty in 2016.
+Dr. Welsh joined the Psychiatry faculty in 2016 and transitioned to an adjunct role in 2022.
 He has an interest in minority health disparities and social justice, and in addition to other funding in this area, has recently been awarded a grant through the University of Utah Office of the Vice President for Research to study COVID-19 related health disparities.
 Dr. Welsh’s developed computational pipelines and software tools are widely used in imaging research around the country.
 An imaging task that he optimized is now being used to collect data from 10,000 individuals across 21 US sites for the longitudinal Adolescent Brain Cognitive Development Study (including HMHI’s Utah site).
 He also provides critical collaboration for statistical analyses of other large datasets, engaging methods that extend well beyond the analysis needs of neuroimaging data.

 Finally, Dr. Welsh is deeply committed to mentorship and was recently awarded funding for a 5-year National Institutes of Health R25 course focused on providing high-level training in advanced statistical methods in the overlapping fields of neuroimaging and genetics.
 This project attracts trainees from many institutions, bringing national recognition to the University of Utah, the School of Medicine, HMHI, and the Psychiatry department.

 University of Michigan

 Johns Hopkins University

 - Kim JU, Bessette KL, Westlund-Schreiner M, Pocius S, Dillahunt AK, Frandsen S, Thomas L, Easter R, Skerrett K, Stange JP, Welsh RC, Langenecker SA, Koppelmans V (2022).
 Relations of gray matter volume to dimensional measures of cognition and affect in mood disorders.
 Cortex, 156, 57-70.